 We advise customers to pay extra attention to the whereabouts of keys and high-value items inside the motorhome.
 Keeping both out of sight and secure will reduce risks and make it difficult for thieves to target your motorhome.
 For hints on how to prevent your keys being swiped, take a look at this essential guide.

 To prevent theft of the motorhome itself, we’d always encourage owners to activate any security they have fitted, such as alarms and tracking devices, whenever leaving the motorhome unattended, even if just popping to the campsite shop for a few minutes.

 Given the somewhat unpredictable nature of the Great British weather, bear in mind that flooding, storms and strong winds can also cause serious damage to your motorhome at this time of year.
 If the last few years are anything to go by, you can never completely rule out torrential weather in Spring!

 How can I outsmart the weather?

-If you’re staying on a English campsite near to a river, and heavy rain is forecast, it may be worth checking the Environment Agency’s flood warning website for flood alerts in the area – similar websites can help for Scottish and European flood warnings.
+If you’re staying on an English campsite near to a river, and heavy rain is forecast, it may be worth checking the Environment Agency’s flood warning website for flood alerts in the area – similar websites can help for Scottish and European flood warnings.
 If floods are predicted it’s worth speaking to the campsite operator to determine if you and your motorhome are at risk – a precaution such as moving to a pitch further away from the source of water or onto higher ground might make sense.

 If high winds are forecast, it’s worth taking down awnings – it’s not just the risk of the awning getting ripped but flying awning polls often dent, scratch and even puncture a motorhome’s bodywork.

-Be extra cautious this spring
+Be extra cautious this Spring